Our manufacturing process

 Welcome to U-Turn Audio, located on a small road off Main Street.
 We share our building with a cabinet maker and a leather distributor.
 We have been in this space since July 2014, after a fire forced us to leave our old facility down the block.

 Every Orbit starts as a blank plinth.
 We use a CNC router to drill the hole patterns on the plinth, and then we drill out the hinge holes by hand.
 Our plinths come cut and powder coated from Minnesota.
-The vast majority of our parts (80-90% of our total Bill of Materials, depending on the cartridge) come from US suppliers.

 Once the holes are drilled, we install the Orbit's components (circuit boards, tonearm, main bearing, and feet) onto the plinth.
 Elsewhere on the floor, sub-assemblies are being built and fed to the main assembly line for installation.
 Altogether, our process consists of 20 assembly stations that work in harmony to produce over 200 unique turntable configurations.